Radien-attje

-Radien-attje, Jubmel, Waralden Olmai, Maylmen Olmai, Vearalden Olmai or Waralden Olmai is the superior or celestial deity of the Sami.
+Radien-attje, Jubmel, Maylmen Olmai, Vearalden Olmai or Waralden Olmai is the superior or celestial deity of the Sami.
 He is also called Jubmel or Ibmel, a parallel to the Finnish Jumala (god).

 The superior deity is the ruler of the Cosmos.
 In his honour, the Sami erect a sacrificial pole every autumn, symbolizing the world-pillar, which is considered as a connection the World to the firmament.
 The pillar reached from the centre of the Earth to the fix point on the firmament - the Pole star.
-The superior deity is also the “giver of life” and is considered the god of fertility.
+The superior deity is also the "giver of life" and is considered the god of fertility.

 Radien-attje is often portrayed as the main figure in a Trinity, which besides him, consists of the Raedieahkka or Radien-akka (the superior mother) and their son Radien-pardne.
 There are critics who claim, that this Trinity is a consequence of the meeting with the Christian religion, and that it is a match to God the Father, Jesus the Son and the Holy Spirit.
 If this is the case, the Sami have replaced the Holy Spirit with a wife.
 In some versions, the heavenly family also include the daughter Rana Niejta.
 As superior deity, Radien-attje is more of an intellectual superior, as his son, Radien-pardne, performs the practical things.

 Waralden Olmai is also cognate with an epithet for the Germanic god Freyr.